bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 Once it finds it, it will return the entire restaurant user document.

-In that document we have of course that s3MenuLink field which contains the link to the S3 pdf.
+In that document we have of course that s3MenuLink field which contains the link to the S3 PDF.

 Then we use “res.redirect” to that URL and that allows us to have the PDF file open from everywhere, in every browser!

-Or maybe we may want to give the user a chance to open it in our app so we created a second redirect to pdf end-point handler which returns a json response this time and the data sent to client is that S3 link.
+Or maybe we may want to give the user a chance to open it in our app so we create a second redirect to PDF end-point handler which returns a json response this time and the data is sent to client with that S3 link field.

 Then we use that response in our React Native app in a component called ViewMenuScreen.

 Here I use another package to render the PDF, called PDFReader .
 Imported from 'rn-pdf-reader-js'

 <br>